Chart: Customer Lifetime Value (LTV)

 • Average Revenue Per Account — The total MRR in the report interval divided by the number of subscribers in the interval.
 See Average Revenue Per Account.

 • Customer Churn Rate (6/mo avg) — A six-month trailing average of Customer Churn Rate (the percentage of subscribers who canceled their last subscription) calculated for the report interval.
+This is the average of the churn rates from the previous six months, excluding the current month.

 • Customer Lifetime ValueAverage Revenue Per Account divided by Customer Churn Rate (6/mo avg).